 And if this philosophy of ours matches yours, then that’s great!

 Come visit us here at Marienburg Manor!
 We’d love to meet and show you around.

-Alex worked with the multi-national pharmaceutical company, Bayer, primarily in the Animal Health Division, in key financial and administrative roles for over a decade, both in Germany and the USA.
-In 2005 he founded the Junior Management School, in 2011 he started to create the Marienburg Business and Conference Center.
-Alex was born in 1974, is married and currently seeking the title of “World’s Best Dad” to Henri and Mimi.
+Alex (our boss) worked with the multi-national pharmaceutical company, Bayer, primarily in the Animal Health Division, in key financial and administrative roles for over a decade, both in Germany and the USA.
+In 2005 he founded the Junior Management School, in 2011 he started to conceptionally create all offers in the Marienburg Monheim and his signature can be found in many details.
+Alex was born in 1974 and is currently seeking the title of “World’s Best Dad” to Henri and Mimi.
 Mad about basketball since he was six years old, he loves animals and the natural environment and enjoys nothing better than cooking or barbecueing up a storm for his friends, family, office colleagues and clients.
 A dedicated gardener and an entrepreneur with his whole body and soul.

 Anna was recommended to us by associates and has surpassed all our expectations.
 She’s a treasure – a quick learner, keen to help and extremely diligent.
 Whether it’s working with our conference/seminar/workshop groups, being involved in the special events in the evenings or assisting in the increasing number of wedding receptions on site, her work is of a high order.
 Anna can always be put in the game.